 More than a million Iraqis are in danger of being killed if the poorly maintained Mosul dam collapses and the Tigris River rushes out.
-The government began urgent maintenance work on the dam Thursday.
-Authorities have warned people who live along the Tigris to move at least six kilometers away from the banks
+Maintenance work resumed on the dam Thursday as the Iraqi government signed a large contract with Italian engineering firm Trevi.
+The United States had warned of the dangers of a potential collapse earlier in the week.
+Authorities have warned people who live along the Tigris to move at least six kilometers away from the banks.
+Zlatica Hoke has more.

 This program has ended and is being processed for playback.